 SEO reporting metrics to understand funnel success

 To set up your SEO reporting, you will want to track how well your digital marketing efforts bring in leads and how well those leads convert into customers.
 This requires a keen understanding of your sales funnel and the metrics that determine your success at each stage.
+You can read more on digital marketing with these digital marketing books.

 SEO reporting requires examining closely how well your outreach efforts encourages people to enter and engage with your site.
 You then need to track how those leads move through the funnel until you get new customers.